octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.18 - 2023-08-17 =
+* Added ability to map price qualifiers in exports.
+BLM exports only for now

 = 2.0.17 - 2023-08-17 =
 * Added support for importing properties in the MRI XML format